-Remote Access to Extend and Enhance a SCADA System
+Remote Monitoring to Extend and Enhance a SCADA System

 A northern Ohio company manages several wastewater treatment plants and dozens of lift stations throughout a few counties.
 They have a centralized SCADA system at their main office that collects all data from the lift stations and treatment plants.
 Their operations and field service personnel wanted the ability to view this information when they were away from the office and receive important alerts on their cell phones.